 After treatment for bladder cancer, you will be closely monitored by a doctor.
 This may include:

 The outlook for stage 0 or I cancers is fairly good.
-Although the risk of the cancer returning is high, most bladder cancers that return can be surgically removed and cured.
+Although the risk for the cancer returning is high, most bladder cancers that return can be surgically removed and cured.

 The cure rates for people with stage III tumors are less than 50%.
-Patients with stage IV bladder cancer are rarely cured.
+People with stage IV bladder cancer are rarely cured.

 Bladder cancers may spread into the nearby organs.
 They may also travel through the pelvic lymph nodes and spread to the liver, lungs, and bones.
 Additional complications of bladder cancer include: